 Our Nomination/Governance Committee and the Board of Directors review independence upon appointment and annually review the direct and indirect relationships that each director has with Ocwen based in part on responses provided by our directors to a questionnaire that incorporates the independence standards established by the New York Stock Exchange.
 Only those directors who satisfy the independence standards and who are determined by our Board of Directors to have no material relationship with Ocwen (either directly or as a partner, shareholder or officer of an organization that has a relationship with Ocwen) are considered independent.
-Following the Nomination/Governance Committee's review and findings, the Nomination/Governance Committee and our Board of Directors have determined that each of Mses.
-Caldwell and Galante and Messrs.
-Bowers, Busquet, Lipstein and Salcetti and Dr. Soaries are independent directors.
-Mr. Faris, who is retiring as a Director at the Annual Meeting, is not independent due to serving as Ocwen's President and Chief Executive Officer.
-In addition, our Board of Directors previously determined that Mr. Ronald J. Korn was an independent director during his service as a director through May 22, 2017.
+Following the Nomination/Governance Committee's review and findings, the Nomination/Governance Committee and our Board of Directors have determined that Ms. Caldwell, Messrs.
+Bowers, Busquet, Lipstein, Salcetti and Stein, and Drs.
+Britell and Soaries are independent directors.
+In addition, our Board of Directors has previously determined that Ms. Galante, who is retiring immediately prior to the Annual Meeting, is an independent director.